Keyboard shortcuts

 • we will revisit this example implemented using ray.io in a memory model

-• Legal analysis of sovereignty of operations under Jurisdiction-Aware Model (JAM) extend AMMs beyond analysis of algorithms
+• Legal analysis of sovereignty of operations under Jurisdiction-Explicit Model (JEM) extend AMMs beyond analysis of algorithms

-• JAM-local-Sverige is our default model when we work in Sweden (Sverige) with sovereign infrasturcture in Sweden
+• JEM-local-Sverige is our default model when we work in Sweden (Sverige) with sovereign infrasturcture in Sweden

 • Example: own laptops (default for this workshop), workstations, or own on-premise clouds (NuC cluster) under sovereignty of Sverige

-• JAM-sky-State extends DPRAM by specifying the Nation State of the cloud-provider's HQ, i.e., the State that can enforce contracts and regulate each cloud in the sky.
+• JEM-sky-State extends DPRAM by specifying the Nation State of the cloud-provider's HQ, i.e., the State that can enforce contracts and regulate each cloud in the sky.

-• Examples of JAM-sky-State, a set of cloud providers under the jurisdiction of a State:
+• Examples of JEM-sky-State, a set of cloud providers under the jurisdiction of a State:

-• JAM-sky-EU includes scaleway, OVHcloud, Exoscale, Elastx, etc.
+• JEM-sky-EU includes scaleway, OVHcloud, Exoscale, Elastx, etc.

-• DPRAMJAM-sky-State = Distributed Parallel Random Access Machine Jurisdiction-Aware Model is the "Math+Law" model required for sovereign operations in the sky of a said State
+• DPRAMJEM-sky-State = Distributed Parallel Random Access Machine Jurisdiction-Explicit Model is the "Math+Law" model required for sovereign operations in the sky of a said State

 • i.e., to enforce contracts or prohibit their violations or regulate possible contracts through coercive powers of the said State and not by another State.